rreminy/cem-ban-appeals/README.md

 ## Blocking users

-Users that spam requests can be blocked by creating an environment variable called `BLOCKED_USERS`, which should contain a JavaScript-formatted array of quoted user IDs.
+Users that spam requests can be blocked by creating an environment variable called `BLOCKED_USERS`, which should contain a comma-separated list of quoted user IDs.